Copy.ai Review 2026: Is It Still Worth It?

 | Enterprise | Custom | Custom | Unlimited users, SSO, custom integrations, dedicated support |

-A few things worth flagging:
+A few things to flag:

 What Copy.ai Gets Right

-- Workflows are genuinely powerful — for sales and marketing automation specifically, it's one of the better no-code AI workflow builders available at this price point
+- Workflows are genuinely powerful — for sales and marketing automation specifically, it's one of the better no-code AI workflow builders at this price point

 - Infobase reduces repetitive editing significantly once it's properly loaded with your content